rafaelmartins/blohg/docs/write.rst

 -------------

 blohg implements the concept of tags for posts.
-Tags are defined as a comma-separated list inside a reStructuredText comment:
+Tags are defined as a comma-separated list inside a reStructuredText comment in the post source:

 .. code-block:: rest